PrometheusVault/ember/docs/operations.md

 - Configure the command/timeout via the `test` block.
 See `docs/agents/test.md` for details on workdir overrides and env vars.

+### Plugin agent discovery

+- Drop plugins under `$VAULT_DIR/plugins/<plugin>/plugin.yml` (or in the repo `/plugins/` directory) and `plugin.agent` will report them automatically.
+- The manifest requires at least `name`; include `description`, `version`, and `entrypoint` for richer `/agents` output.
+See `docs/agents/plugin.md` for the schema.
+- To disable plugin scanning (e.g., hardened environments) set `plugin.enabled: false` or remove the agent from the enabled list.
+Diagnostics warn when a manifest is malformed so you can correct it before enabling the plugin.

 ### Configure command (Alpine + Raspberry Pi)

 - Run `sudo make configure` (or `sudo ./scripts/configure_system.sh`) on any